Can critical thinking competitions change the way classrooms work?

 Texas proposes Bible stories in school curriculum, sparks debate over religion in American classrooms

-Bible stories in Texas classrooms?
-Proposal sparks nationwide debate (AI Image) Texas is once again at the center of a national debate over religion in public education, as are proposals to include Bible stories Jonah and the Whale According to an AP News report, school reading lists have sparked sharp divisions among teachers, parents and…
+[ad_1] Bible stories in Texas classrooms?
+Proposal sparks nationwide debate (AI Image) Texas is once again at the center of a national debate over religion in public education, as are proposals to include Bible stories Jonah and the Whale According to an AP News report, school reading lists have sparked sharp divisions among teachers, parents…

 Read More